tiagofontcruz/SpaceBouncingBallsGame/README.md

 ## Description

-The code was produced in C++ with Blit3D engine, and Wwise for audio in development program at New Brunswick Community College (first term).
+The code was produced in C++ with Blit3D engine, and Wwise for audio in development program at New Brunswick Community College (second term).

 ## Getting Started